http-samc/http-samc/README.md

 - 👨‍💻 All of my projects are available at [https://www.smrth.dev](https://www.smrth.dev)

-- 📝 I regularly write articles on [https://dev.to/httpsamc](https://dev.to/httpsamc)
+- 📝 I write articles on [https://dev.to/httpsamc](https://dev.to/httpsamc)

 - 💬 Ask me about **Python, Data Analysis, ML/AI**